slamora/brackets-wiki/File-System-Implementations.md

 ### *optional* `isNetworkDrive(path, callback)`
 * `@param {string} path`
 * `@param {function(?string, boolean=)} callback`
-* Determine whether the given path resides on a high-latency network-mounted drive, by calling back either with an error or a boolean, which is true if the drive is network mounted and false otherwise.
+* Determine whether the given path resides on a high-latency network-mounted drive by calling back asynchronously either with an error or a boolean, which is true if the drive is network mounted and false otherwise.

 ### `exists(path, callback)`
+* `@param {string} path`
+* `@param {function(boolean)} callback`
+* Determine whether a file or directory exists at the given path by calling back asynchronously with a boolean, which is true if the file exists and false otherwise.

 ### `readdir(path, callback)`
+* `@param {string} path`
+* `@param {function(?string, Array.<FileSystemEntry>=, Array.<FileSystemStats=>=)} callback`
+* Read the contents of the directory at the given path, calling back asynchronously either with an error or an array of FileSystemEntry objects.
+The callback may also include an array of FileSystemStats objects, which correspond to the FileSystemEntry objects.
+Neither the array of stats objects, nor the individual stats themselves are guaranteed to exist.

 ### `mkdir(path, [mode], callback)`
 ### `rename(oldPath, newPath, callback)`
 ### `stat(path, callback)`